duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Resolution: There is probably an issue among but not limited to the following:

   * AprilTag recognition is wrong and gives out weird transforms.
 If this happens, please check that the printed AprilTags are of size 6.5cm, as the printer might have done some scaling to the tags.
   * There are time delays between different inputs (watchtowers, duckiebots).
-These lead to a disconnected pose graph: the graph builds and interpolates measures based on their time stamps, so if different actors are not synchronized or if one has delay, bad results will be produced.
+These lead to a disconnected pose graph: the graph builds and interpolates measures based on their timestamps, so if different actors are not synchronized or if one has a delay, bad results will be produced.
 Please check the frequency with which messages are received by using the [Diagnostics tool](#demo-cslam-run-5).
   * Optimization takes too long because of discrepancies in the graph.
 To get info on the optimization itself, check the argument `optim_verbose` in `graph_builder.launch`.
   Furthermore, you can visualize the underlying g2o graph.
 To do so, please have g2o_viewer installed.
 Then, in `graph_builder.launch` please set the `save_g2o_output` argument to True: this will create a text representation of the g2o graph in `\tmp` that you can visualize using [g2o_viewer](#fig:g2o_viewer).
 <div figure-id="fig:g2o_viewer" figure-caption="Snapshot of a g2o_viewer window.">